AtanuDebbarma/react-native-phone-country-picker-input/README.md

-# 📱 react-native-phone-picker
+# 📱 react-native-phone-country-picker-input

 A customizable and lightweight phone number input with country picker for **React Native**, featuring flag emojis, dial codes, and search modal support.
+Made using Expo and TypeScript.
 No third party dependencies used.
+Built-in support for all countries.

 ## ✨ Features